Active Transportation Plan

 Neighborhood community outreach and engagement with walking and biking activities.

-Develop and refine the Draft Plan.
 Draft ATP circulation for public comment and City Commissions review.
+An Open House will be hosted in late 2024.

 *Tentative Date